robak86/hardwired/README.md

 Additionally, the library provides a helper for creating definitions for static values.
-Using this kind of definition is useful when the static value needs to be replaced in tests without test runner's mocking capabilities.
+Using this kind of definition is useful when the static value needs to be replaced in tests without using a test runner's mocking capabilities.

 - **`value`** - defines a static value